in Philadelphia 2014

 A Complete Day-By-Day Guide to Thanksgiving Week in Philadelphia 2014

 Tens of thousands of people turn out for the Philadelphia Thanksgiving Day parade.
 (M. Kennedy for Visit Philadelphia.)

-There’s more than ever to do over Thanksgiving weekend in Philadelphia this year.
+There’s more than ever to do over Thanksgiving week in Philadelphia this year.
 From brand new ice skating rinks to an enormous parade, must-see holiday attractions to fun shopping, residents and visitors alike can look forward to an extremely fun weekend.
 Here’s our guide to doing it right.